oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ![compute](images/compute1.png)

 5. Specify the **VCN** and the *public* **Subnet Name**
 6. Make sure to **Assign a Public IPV4 address** to the compute instance.
-We will use this Public IP to login to to the compute instance.
+We will use this Public IP to login to to the compute instance
-7. In the Add SSH keys, select Upload Public Keys and specify your public ssh key.
+7. In the **Add SSH keys**, select **Upload Public Key** and specify your public ssh key

 ![compute](images/compute2.png)

-8. Deafult options for **Boot Volume** should suffice for this Lab.
+8. Default options for **Boot Volume** should suffice for this Lab.
 No Change is required.
-Then click create.
+Then click create

 ![compute](images/compute3.png)

-9. The compute instance will be provisioned shortly.
+9. The compute instance will be provisioned shortly

 ![compute](images/compute4.png)